u-boot/u-boot/doc/develop/falcon.rst

     in case of fdt, the address of the device tree.

 The *spl export* command does not write to a storage media.
-The user is responsible to transfer the gathered information (assembled ATAGS list or prepared FDT) from temporary storage in RAM into persistent storage after each run of *spl export*.
-Unfortunately the position of temporary storage can not be predicted nor provided at command line, it depends highly on your system setup and your provided data (ATAGS or FDT).
+The user is responsible to transfer the gathered information (prepared FDT) from temporary storage in RAM into persistent storage after each run of *spl export*.
+Unfortunately the position of temporary storage can not be predicted nor provided at command line, it depends highly on your system setup and your provided device tree.
 However at the end of an successful *spl export* run it will print the RAM address of temporary storage.
 The RAM address of FDT will also be set in the environment variable *fdtargsaddr*, the new length of the